jiaen-liu/moco/README.md

 For this quick demonstration, you will need to download the low resolution example fMRI data (2 mm isotropic, 10 volumes) from the subfolder "bold-data" shared at [this google drive](https://drive.google.com/drive/folders/1cVI2BXiPV-lKmIz1KD7RiYVmy8S9kSTL?usp=drive_link).
 Note that the demo script assumes that the example fMRI data are stored under the subfolder "demo_bold/data".

 ### Multi-echo GRE
-We have demonstrated the utility of this motion robust method for multi-echo GRE at both 7t and 10.5 T.
+We have also demonstrated the utility of this motion robust method for mesoscale anatomic T2*-weighted whole brain imaging at 10.5 T, and reported our findings in the following paper:

+Liu J, van Gelderen P, de Zwart JA, Duyn JH, Huang J, Qu S, Grant A, Auerbach E, Waks M, Lagore R, Delabarre L, Sadeghi-Tarakameh A, Eryaman Y, Adriany G, Ugurbil K, Wu X. Mesoscale whole-brain T2*-weighted and associated quantitative MRI in humans at 10.5 T. Magn Reson Med. under revision.

 To grab an idea of how the recon works in this multi-echo GRE application, you may run the demo script, `demo_megre.m`, under the subfolder "demo_megre".
 For this quick demonstration, you will need to download the example multi-echo GRE data from [Zenodo](https://zenodo.org/records/18510882).